What's Included

 How We Calculate

 Estimates are based on surveyed trade rates for licensed painters, adjusted for each state and typical housing stock.
 All prices include GST.
 Figures cover standard residential exterior painting.
+If you are planning roof painting at the same time, bundling both jobs with the same contractor often reduces scaffolding and mobilisation costs.
 Commercial buildings, strata complexes, and heritage restoration are not included.